 This policy will be endorsed and adopted at the highest levels, both in our schools and in the organisation.
 The policy will be adopted by EXCO (Executive Committee) and signed off by the CEO.
-This policy will also be applied to any partner agency with unsupervised access to children and young people through their work with Nord Anglia Schools, as well as any contracted organisation working on any Nord Anglia Education school site.
+This policy will also be applied to any partner agency with unsupervised access to children and young people through their work with Country Day School.